Fliplet/fliplet-cli/docs/Introduction.md

 ### Themes

-As the name suggests, themes enables you to customise any visual aspect of your apps.
+As the name suggests, themes enables you to customize any visual aspect of your apps.
 A Fliplet App can only be assigned to one theme.

 A theme consists in CSS (or SCSS) and Javascript files.